Localized Multiple Kernel Learning---A Convex Approach: Abstract

 \section{Abstract}

-We propose a localized approach to multiple kernel learning that---in contrast to prevalent approaches---can be formulated as a \emph{convex} optimization problem over a given cluster structure.
-From which we obtain the first generalization error bounds for localized multiple kernel learning and derive an efficient optimization algorithm based on the Fenchel dual representation.
-Experiments on real-world datasets from the application domains of computational biology and computer vision show that the convex approach to localized multiple kernel learning can achieve higher prediction accuracies than its global and non-convex local counterparts.
+We propose a localized approach to multiple kernel learning that can be formulated as a \emph{convex} optimization problem over a given cluster structure.
+For which we obtain generalization error guarantees and derive an optimization algorithm based on the Fenchel dual representation.
+Experiments on real-world datasets from the application domains of computational biology and computer vision show that convex localized multiple kernel learning can achieve higher prediction accuracies than its global and non-convex local counterparts.